SitramSoft/HomeLab/README.md

 scp guacamole sitram@192.168.0.xxx:~/.ssh/
 scp guacamole.pub sitram@192.168.0.xxx:~/.ssh/
 ```
- - Personal private and public keys for accessing the VM trough SSH
+ - Personal private and public keys for accessing the VM trough SSH and being able to access other servers on the network.
 ```
 scp id_rsa sitram@192.168.0.xxx:~/.ssh/
 scp id_rsa.pub sitram@192.168.0.xxx:~/.ssh/
 ```
- - The authorized keys which allows connection to the VM only using my Guacamole or personal key
+ - The authorized keys file which allows connection to the VM using only my Guacamole or personal key.
 ```
 scp authorized_keys sitram@192.168.0.xxx:~/.ssh/
 ```

 [TODO] Add details about sshd configuration

-Backup default sshd configuration in case something goes wrong.
+Backup default sshd configuration, in case something goes wrong.
+Replace the existing configuration with the new one.
 ```
 sudo mv /etc/ssh/sshd_config /etc/ssh/sshd_config.bkp
 sudo mv ~/sshd_config /etc/ssh/
 sudo chown root:root /etc/ssh/sshd_config
 ```

-Restart sshd to take into account the new configuration.
+Restart sshd to use the new configuration.
 ```
 sudo systemctl restart sshd
 ```